Music NKY

 1/2 size electric model

-• You can't play heavy metal on an acoustic guitar; so if that's what your teenager wants to do, then help him do it.
+• You can't play heavy metal on an acoustic guitar; so if that's what your teenager wants to do, then buy an electric guitar and amplifier.

 Recommended amplifiers for electric guitars

-• Peavey, Yamaha, Fender, Line6, Vox, Marshall - all good brands
+• Peavey, Yamaha, Fender, Line6, Roland, Vox, Marshall - all are good brands

-• Many models have built-in effects and a headphone feature.
+• Many models have built-in effects, tuners, and a headphone feature.

-• CAUTION: supervise the use of headphones to avoid damage to the child's ears!
+• CAUTION: supervise the use of headphones to avoid damage to your child's ears!
+(I suffer from permanent hearing loss; once it's gone, it's gone).

 Guitars for Adults

-• Yes, price is a legitimate indicator of quality
+• Yes, price certainly is a legitimate indicator of quality - you get what you pay for.
+Absolutely.

 • the guitar resonates with good tone